 The number of fractional second digits supported is implementation dependent but must be at least one.

 The omission of time zone from the input data when the type is xs:dateTime or xs:time is not a processing error.
 If that occurs then the time zone is obtained from the calendarTimeZone property.

+When unparsing and the time zone is UTC, the time zone is output as ‘+00:00’.

 When parsing, for any pattern that omits components the values for the omitted components are supplied from the Unix epoch 1970-01-01T00:00:00.000.